colmoneill/cypriadonato.work/content/Projets/CeuxQuiRestentOK.md

-Title : Ceux qui restent
+Title: Ceux qui restent
-Date : 2016-10-27
+Date: 2016-10-27
-Type : Installation and shortfilm
+Type: Installation and shortfilm
-Methode : live action movie, performance art
+Methode: live action movie, performance art
-Image : /images/CeuxQuiRestent/dossier_image13.jpg
+Image: /images/CeuxQuiRestent/dossier_image13.jpg
-Projectdate : 2016
+Projectdate: 2016

 # CEUX QUI RESTENT – THOSE WHO REMAIN
 When my friend [Amaury Vanderborght](https://www.amaury-vdb.com/), acrobat, came to me with this idea, I was thrilled !
 He was working on the theme of collective and intimate memory, and wanted to explore this subject in a visual way, beside the show he is preparing in 2017.

 "Ceux qui restent" is an ongoing documentary project, using different mediums.
 Whether it is visual arts, cinema, acrobatics that we use, the core is always testimonies of old people.
 We want to collect and transform this fragile individual memories, that are meant to disappear.